Member Spotlight - Focus on CPLP

 Every month the Metro DC ATD chapter turns the spotlight on members who are making an impact in their professional field and ATD.
 These members exemplify the mission of ATD.
+For the next few months we will be focusing on the Certified Professional in Learning and Performance (CPLP) members in our Chapter.
 If you would like to nominate a member for the spotlight, please contact the VP of Membership at email@example.com.

 I had been in the field of talent development for twenty years before receiving my CPLP.
 Previously I managed sales training programs, worked in human resource management positions, and designed and directed leadership development programs and seminars.
 Currently I manage the educational programming for the American Physical Therapy Association, the national membership association of physical therapists, physical therapist assistants, and educators.

 After pursuing courses toward a master’s degree in human resource management, I found that earning the CPLP certification was a better fit for my professional goals.
 Having specialized in a few areas of expertise over the years, I wanted to broaden my education and knowledge of other areas.
 I also wanted to build on and validate my years of experience in the field and be able to identify best practices that I could incorporate in my professional position.
 I would say that turned out to be one of the greatest benefits, being able to apply what I learned in my day-to-day role, and to be viewed as an expert in talent development.

 My organization has an excellent benefits program and really values lifelong learning.
 Being surrounded by licensed health care professionals I can see how they immediately apply what they’ve learned to benefit their clients, and continuously seek out evidence to support their practice.
 This rang true for me too.
 I wanted to know that I had the most current information, and evidence, for the various areas of expertise in our field.
 The ATD Learning System is a great resource to get you started.